mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - save; this might redirect to an error page, but this is inconsequential
 - check that the page is running at bc.g-node.org
-- on the dev server, stop all containers
+- on the server, stop all containers
 ```bash
 cd $PROJ_ROOT
 docker-compose down